Who Are We?Who Are We?

 Message

-Dear Japan Children’s Cancer Group (JCCG) members and supporters, I am Atsushi Manabe of Hokkaido University, Japan, and I am pleased to announce that I have been elected President of JCCG.
-I will be fulfilling my responsibilities as the third President of JCCG, succeeding Dr. Shuki Mizutani, the first President, and Dr. Soichi Adachi, the second President.
-The vice-chairmen, Dr. Katsuyoshi Koh and Dr. Tatsuro Tajiri, both have extensive practical experience.
-Dr. Yasuhiro Okamoto, newly appointed Chairman of the Steering Committee of the Hematology/Oncology Section, and Dr. Akihiro Yoneda, Chairman of the Steering Committee of the Solid Tumors Section, will also join me in this new organization.
-I look forward to working with them for the next two years.
+I am Katsuyoshi Koh of Saitama Children’s Medical Center in Japan.
+It is my pleasure to be the elected President of the JCCG.
+I will fulfill my responsibilities as the fourth President of the JCCG, succeeding Dr. Shuki Mizutani, the first President; Dr. Soichi Adachi, the second President; and Atsushi Manabe, the third President.
+The Vice-Presidents, Dr. Yasuhiro Okamoto and Dr. Tatsuro Tajiri, both have extensive practical experience.
+Dr. Daisuke Tomizawa, our newly appointed Chair of the Steering Committee of the Hematology/Oncology Section, and Dr. Akihiro Yoneda, Chair of the Steering Committee of the Solid Tumors Section, will also be joining me in serving JCCG.
+I look forward to working with the team over the next two years.

-July 1, 2023
+July 1, 2025

-Director-general, JCCG
+Chair, JCCG

 TOP